 No longer will first responders have to make the tough decision between remaining on the job, helping others while putting food on their own tables, and leaving their profession because they either can no longer do the job or have had help for PTSD denied.

 Representative Matt Willhite, who is also a captain for Palm Beach County Fire Rescue, was the sponsor of the bill in the House.
 “Whether they cover car crashes, shootings or the death of a child those are not things that are easy to deal with,” Willhite said.
 “And even though we signed up for the job we knew we would see some terrible things.
 We didn’t expect the toll it would take on us.”

 Contact a Workers’ Compensation Attorney Today

 Have you been suffering from anxiety, depression, or other symptoms of post-traumatic stress disorder because of your job as an emergency responder?
 Under SB 376 you have the right to file for workers’ compensation benefits for lost wages if you miss time on the job due to PTSD.
-Call the West Palm Beach office of Scott J. Sternberg & Associates, P.A. at 561-687-5660 to schedule a consultation.
+Call the West Palm Beach office of Sternberg / Forsythe, P.A. at 561-687-5660 to schedule a consultation.